 Suppose a brother or a sister is without clothes and daily food.
 If one of you ... does nothing about their physical needs, what good is it? —James 2:15-16

 If God isn’t leading you to open your home, you can still make a big difference by helping to provide for the everyday needs of those who are walking through foster care or adoption.
 Consider household chores, yard work, shopping, giving rides, babysitting, etc. You can also put your professional skills to use—from haircuts to orthodontics to car repair.

-We have resources that can support you and/or the child(ren) that you are helping.
-Many families in our church community are already walking the adventurous road of adoption and foster care.
+We have resources that can support you and the child(ren) that you are helping.
+Many families in our church community are already walking the rewarding, adventurous, life-changing road of adoption and foster care.
 They would love to come alongside you as you consider the same path.
 These families can support you with their care, knowledge and inspiration along the way.

 by Lynne Liptak